 This will attempt to increase the PHP memory limit on your server to 256 MB.
 Three things can happen here.

 The memory limit is increased and the error goes away.
-This means that some plugin is using loads of resources that needs further investigation.
+This implies that some plugin is using loads of resources and requires further investigation.

 It could also happen that the memory limit is increased, however, the 500 server error remains.
 In this scenario, it is not a memory issue.